w1r2p1/AlgoTrading/README.md

 ## To-Do

 The project is still in development phase and the code evolves rapidly.
+- Handle the event when the user withdraws or deposits a quote while the bot is running
 - Create a simple GUI for `Trading.py`
 - Create a GUI for `backtesting.py`
 - Investigate orderbook imbalance strategies